 In fetuses and newborns, symptoms of listeriosis are like those of sepsis Sepsis in Newborns Sepsis is a serious bodywide reaction to infection spread through the blood.
 Newborns with sepsis appear generally ill—they are listless, do not feed well, often have a gray color, and may have... read more (a blood infection) and include listlessness and poor feeding.
 Symptoms may appear within hours or days of birth (called early onset) or may be delayed up to several weeks (called late onset).
 Newborns who have symptoms that appear early frequently have a low birth weight, problems at delivery, and symptoms of sepsis soon after birth.
 Newborns who have symptoms that appear late are usually full-term and initially healthy but then develop meningitis Meningitis in Children Bacterial meningitis is a serious infection of the layers of tissue covering the brain and spinal cord ( meninges).
 Bacterial meningitis in older infants and children usually results from bacteria... read more (a brain infection) or sepsis.

-Other common complications of listeriosis include miscarriage Miscarriage A miscarriage is the loss of a fetus due to natural causes before 20 weeks of pregnancy.
-Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect)... read more , premature delivery Premature Newborn A premature newborn is a baby delivered before 37 weeks of gestation.
-Depending on when they are born, premature newborns have underdeveloped organs, which may not be ready to function outside... read more with intra-amniotic infection Intra-Amniotic Infection Intra-amniotic infection is infection of the tissues around the fetus, such as the fluid that surrounds the fetus (amniotic fluid), the placenta, the membranes around the fetus, or a combination... read more , and stillbirth Stillbirth Stillbirth is death of a fetus after 20 weeks of pregnancy.
-Pregnancy complications are problems that occur only during pregnancy.
-They may affect the woman, the fetus, or both and may occur... read more .
+Other common complications of listeriosis include miscarriage Miscarriage A miscarriage is the loss of a fetus before 20 weeks of pregnancy.
+Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect) or in the woman (such... read more , preterm delivery Preterm (Premature) Newborns A preterm newborn is a baby delivered before 37 weeks of gestation.
+Depending on when they are born, preterm newborns have underdeveloped organs, which may not be ready to function outside of... read more with intra-amniotic infection Intraamniotic Infection Intraamniotic infection is infection of the tissues around the fetus, such as the fluid that surrounds the fetus (amniotic fluid), the placenta, the membranes around the fetus, or a combination... read more , and stillbirth Stillbirth Stillbirth is death of a fetus after 20 weeks of pregnancy.
+Stillbirth may result from a problem in the woman, placenta, or fetus.
+Doctors do blood tests to try to identify the cause of a stillbirth... read more .

 Diagnosis of Listeriosis in Newborns